Articles: An alternative to string theory, IOP (PDF) J. Phys.: Conf. Ser. 1275 012022

 5. Einstein’s historic formula binds all four Planck base units throughout the entire the progression.

 6. Within the 197th notation, large-scale structure formation finally begins within the 300-million year mark.
 The 202nd notation is approximately 10.9816 billion years so the majority of this naive model is about the very early universe.

 8. It redefines the small-scale universe with numbers beyond our tools of measurement, a veritable playground for string theory and those seeking to define dark energy and dark matter.
 It accurately orders the human-scale from protons to satellites.
 And, it defines a natural inflation that approximates the epochs of the ΛCDM model.

 The raw numbers are on the web here: https://81018.com/chart/

 I think it is a path worth some of our time to explore.
 What do you think?

 PS.
-PS.
 Your inclusion of Newton’s questions from Opticks within section 14 of your paper is fortuitous.
-We’ve all got to go back and re-wrestle with Newton’s notions of absolute space and time and how those notions became our commonsense worldview which does not work well within this integrated universe view. -BEC
+We’ve all got to go back and re-wrestle with Newton’s notions of absolute space and time and how those notions became our commonsense worldview which does not seem to work well within this integrated universe view. –BEC